Whole Building Solutions – Large Buildings over 100,000 sq. ft.

-A few weeks before substantial completion, the PA may request a set of the approved submittals and invoices associated with all of the ECMs subject to incentives.
-PAs may also request a copy of the project’s schedule of values.
+A few weeks before substantial completion, the Sponsor may request a set of the approved submittals and invoices associated with all of the ECMs subject to incentives.
+Sponsors may also request a copy of the project’s schedule of values.
 All projects in the program may also be subject to post-inspection.

-Upon approval, the PA will provide an incentive payment to the owner and also, if applicable, to the design team lead.
+Upon approval, the Sponsor will provide an incentive payment to the owner and also, if applicable, to the design team lead.